wilsonh0/tp/docs/UserGuide.md

     - For example, the `attendance` command can be used in the following ways:
       - If `NRIC` is not provided, it marks all employees as present.
       - If one or more `NRIC` are provided, it marks the specified employees as absent.
+      - Any invalid `NRIC` provided will be ignored and will not have any effect on the attendance of other employees/

         ```properties
         attendance /absent